- NAME: Halle Berry

 Think you know about Biography?

 Answer questions and see how you rank against other players.Play Now

-Born on August 14, 1966, in Cleveland, Ohio, Halle Berry an award-winning actress and former beauty queen.
-She won an Academy Award for best actress and was nominated for a BAFTA Award in 2001 for her performance in Monster's Ball, becoming the first African-American win an Oscar.
+Born on August 14, 1966, in Cleveland, Ohio, Halle Berry is an award-winning actress and former beauty queen.
+For her performance in Monster's Ball in 2001, she was nominated for a BAFTA Award and won an Academy Award for best actress—becoming the first African-American woman to win the honor.
 Currently one of the highest-paid actresses in Hollywood, Berry is also a Revlon spokeswoman.